 Will FGG work for low-input or degraded samples?

-The CAG’s developmental validation has demonstrated successful genotyping with DNA input levels down to 0.2 ng gDNA, three orders of magnitude lower than the manufacturer’s recommended input of 200 ng gDNA.
-Successful genotyping, eligible for GEDMatch® Pro upload, has also been shown from degraded samples (e.g., bone) with various insults including cremation, embalming and surface decomp.
+The CAG’s developmental validation of the Illumina GSA demonstrated successful genotyping with DNA input levels down to 0.2 ng, three orders of magnitude lower than the manufacturer’s recommended input of 200 ng.

 How will data be analyzed and uploaded to reference databases?

-Microarray data are visualized and analyzed using Illumina’s GenomeStudio Software.
-The data generated undergo rigorous quality assessment, followed by upload into GEDmatch® for finding genetic relatives.
-Formatted data are uploaded into FamilyTreeDNA (FTDNA) on a case-by-case basis.
-Additionally, upon request, data can be analyzed to provide phenotypic information such as biogeographic ancestry and hair, eye and skin color.
+Microarray data are visualized and analyzed using Illumina’s GenomeStudio® software.
+The data generated undergo rigorous quality assessment, followed by data preparation and upload into GEDmatch for finding genetic relatives.
+Formatted data are uploaded into FamilyTreeDNA on a case-by-case basis.
+Additionally, upon request, data can be analyzed to provide phenotypic information such as biogeographic ancestry and hair, eye, and skin color.